wilas/vbkick/templates/README.md

 ## Overview

-Each template is stored in a separate git submodule with person taking care about it.

 By default template defines Vagrant Base Box, so in each template vagrant user is created.

 ## templates structure (good practice)